microsoft/node-api-dotnet/README.md

 can be called by JavaScript without depending on the .NET Runtime.
 (More on that below.)

 ### Optionally work directly with JS types in C#
-The class library includes an object model of for JavaScript type system. `JSValue` represents a value of any type, and there are more types like `JSObject`, `JSArray`, `JSMap`, `JSPromise`, etc.
+The class library includes an object model for the JavaScript type system. `JSValue` represents a value of any type, and there are more types like `JSObject`, `JSArray`, `JSMap`, `JSPromise`, etc.
 C# code can work directly with those types if desired: